LeftPress PA Training Handbook

 If one of a chairperson or organiser is available ask them to make an announcement to check the levels.
 Make sure the organisers are happy with the positioning and direction of the speakers.
 Adjust the mic stand to the height of the chairperson and monitor this when new people come to speak.

-You will need to check the levels by walking around the crowd and throughout the rally (as numbers may rise).
+You will need to check the levels by walking around the crowd throughout the rally (as numbers may grow as the rally proceeds).

-If there is to be a march make sure that someone is left to keep an eye on the equipment.
+If there is to be a march, make sure that someone is left to keep an eye on the equipment.
 If there is any heckling or interference with the microphone/PA speakers you will have to intervene to protect the equipment and to ensure continuity of the rally or meeting.
+It is best to stand close to the equipment and ask people to show respect to the speakers.

 To dismantle the system is the opposite of setting up.
 Make sure you turn everything off to save the battery power.